Bone Grafting Promotes Bone Growth

 When patients need bone grafting or bone augmentation procedures, bone morphogenetic protein (BMP) can promote bone growth and healing.
 Using BMP can drastically decrease healing time and improve bone growth in the area of surgery.

 Bone morphogenetic protein works because it mimics the exact structure of the molecules that support bone growth in your body.
-Using your body’s existing healing channels is an ideal way to promote healing and growth, and the FDA has approved BMP use for a variety of oral surgery procedures.
+Using your body’s existing healing channels is an ideal way to promote healing and growth.
 Our staff works hard to find the safest and most effective treatment methods for our patients, and BMP is an excellent way to help promote bone healing and growth after surgery.

 Benefits of Using BMP

-We may recommend BMP during bone grafting procedures, jaw surgeries, and most other bone augmentation procedures.
 In general, the BMP substance is mixed with water and soaked into a sponge-like collagen material.
 During the surgery, we will place this material over the area of bone that requires extra growth.
 Over the next few weeks and months, your natural bone will grow into the area we placed the BMP.
 This new bone can be used as a foundation for a dental implant, to secure an area where we performed jaw surgery, or to prevent bone loss after a dental extraction.
 BMP offers many benefits, including: